Children & Youth

-The Working Hope program is a counseling program for Aboriginal children and youth 5 – 21 years old.
-This program provides child and youth centered counseling based on four core Indigenous values believed to promote resilience amongst Aboriginal children and youth.
+The Working Hope program is a counselling program for Indigenous children and youth 5 – 24 years old.
+This program provides child and youth centered counseling based on four core Indigenous values believed to promote resilience among Indigenous children and youth.
 These values are Belonging, Mastery, Inter-dependence and Generosity.

 Competence/Life skills taught through nutritional education.
 Goal is to provide youth with life skills and healthy choices.
 More specifically, we hope to teach youth the importance of life and sacredness of the body; how to nurture how to protect the environment; the harmful effects of drugs & alcohol and connection with the environment and finally respect and thanksgiving.

 Empowering children and youth through Healing & Talking Circles (group sessions).
 Goal is community development, increased sense of equality, & interconnectedness where embracing one’s community is an essential element of growth & development.